 (7) to appeal the decision of the Hearing Board under procedures described in section vi below.
 Normally, hearings will be concluded within two weeks.

-The report(s) will be directed to the dean of the faculty who will forward copies directly to the parties.
+The report(s) will be directed to the provost and dean of the faculty who will forward copies directly to the parties.

 The finding may be appealed by either party in accordance with procedures specified below.

 f.
 Appeals.
-Either party to the original grievance can appeal the determination of the Hearing Board or of the dean to an Appeal Board.
-Such an appeal may be made only on the grounds that one or more of the findings are not supported by the evidence, that substantial new evidence has been uncovered subsequent to the hearing, or that the Hearing Board or the dean has committed specified procedural errors.
+Either party to the original grievance can appeal the determination of the Hearing Board or of the provost and dean of the faculty to an Appeal Board.
+Such an appeal may be made only on the grounds that one or more of the findings are not supported by the evidence, that substantial new evidence has been uncovered subsequent to the hearing, or that the Hearing Board or the provost and dean of the faculty has committed specified procedural errors.

-The notice of appeal must specify in writing the grounds on which the appeal is being made and must be presented within fifteen days of receipt of the dean's determination.
+The notice of appeal must specify in writing the grounds on which the appeal is being made and must be presented within fifteen days of receipt of the provost and dean of the faculty's determination.

 Notice of appeal will be directed to the chair of the Committee of Adjudication who will convene and chair the Appeal Board.
 The remainder of the board will be composed of one faculty member selected by the chair of the Committee on Adjudication from among its members, and one student member chosen by the chair of the Committee on Discipline from among its members.
 None of the members of the Appeal Board shall have served on the Hearing Board for the case under consideration.
 Any member (including the chair) of the Appeal Board may disqualify himself or herself, or be disqualified upon a challenge by any party for any of the reasons for which a member of the Hearing Board may be disqualified.
 Such a challenge to a member of the Appeal Board shall be decided and he or she will be replaced by the procedures outlined above for Hearing Board members, except that, if the chair of the Appeal Board is challenged, the Committee of Six will rule on the challenge and appoint a substitute if necessary.

 The Appeal Board considers an appeal on the basis of the notice of appeal and the summary record or verbatim transcript of the hearing.
-After reviewing these materials, it may determine that it needs to hold additional hearings, question and otherwise take testimony from the parties and the dean, and solicit such additional information as it deems necessary for a thorough review.
+After reviewing these materials, it may determine that it needs to hold additional hearings, question and otherwise take testimony from the parties and the provost and dean of the faculty, and solicit such additional information as it deems necessary for a thorough review.
 After such review, the Appeal Board will take one of the following actions:

-(2) Inform the dean that one or more of the findings are not supported by the evidence and the dean and/or the Hearing Board is to reconsider the recommended disposition, or the charge is to be dropped.
+(2) Inform the provost and dean of the faculty that one or more of the findings are not supported by the evidence and the provost and dean of the faculty and/or the Hearing Board is to reconsider the recommended disposition, or the charge is to be dropped.

-(3) Inform the dean that the Hearing Board has made one or more specified procedural errors or that new evidence has been uncovered, which requires that the Hearing Board undertake a new hearing.
+(3) Inform the provost and dean of the faculty that the Hearing Board has made one or more specified procedural errors or that new evidence has been uncovered, which requires that the Hearing Board undertake a new hearing.

 Whatever its action, the Appeal Board shall prepare a written report which will be sent to the parties.